nabihlme/ggradar/README.md

 You can also use custom font family in `ggradar`.
-In the following example, you would like to use Airbnb’s font family named ‘Circular Air’ by first downloading it, installing it in your computer (not shown), and then registering it to R using `extrafont` package.
+In the following example, you would like to use Airbnb’s font family named ‘Circular Air’ by first downloading it and then registering it to R using `showtext` package.

 ``` r
 # configured to work on a Mac, change directory to Unix or Windows